RCSnyder/continuous_gesture_recognition/README.md

 ```

 - For simplicity sake, just put Python39 directory in C:/Python39
-- You may need to remove all Python versions and anaconda packages.
+- You may need to remove all other Python versions and Anaconda packages.

 ### For Windows 10